losizm/scamper/README.md

 }
 ```

-There are also method extensions to `java.net.URL` corresponding to the standard
+There are also extension methods to `java.net.URL` corresponding to the standard
 HTTP request methods (i.e., GET, POST, etc.).
 Here's a rewrite of the above
 example using the URL extension: